 Frequently Asked Questions

-Memorial cards usually include the deceased person’s name, age or date of birth, date of death, and address.
+Memorial cards in Ireland usually include the deceased person’s name, age or date of birth, date of death, and address.
 The front may include words like “In Loving Memory of” or “In Memoriam” and sometimes “Remembering”.
 There are no rules to follow so do not feel obliged to design the card in a particular way if that does not appeal to you.

 Short prayers, poems or personal tributes are frequently included in the card.
 “Less is More” is a very good maxim to remember when designing the cards.
 Sometimes, they can be too busy and this detracts from the overall aesthetic of the card.
 Images of the person are included as are other scenic images like flowers, plants, trees, landscapes.
 Symbolic images are often used such as roads or pathways and images of dusk, sunset or twilight to signify the end of life.